Kevinolm10/BlackJack-Showdown/README.md

 - Add better responsiveness to the page in sense of hover effects and other fun features.

-- Restructure css code with parent and child elements and less Id's and classes for less complicated code.
+- Change the css for the page to make it more aesthetically pleasing.

 - Finish the flexbox for the videos page, (make it look like it does in the wireframe.)

-- Add more in depth content as well as a contact us function/page.
+- Add more in depth content such as a betting system with fake money and a way to show highscores.

 - Add more Favicons to the pages as fun features.